-The sport is HIS experience, not mine.
+The sport is HER experience, not mine.
 We, as parents, are the spectators and the kid is in control of the outcome.
 I am simply a fan during the game.
 The #1 fan of course, but still, just a fan.
-It is our job as the parent to help our athlete set his goals and expectations and then discuss as a family how the athlete’s goals/expectations match up with those of the parents.
+It is our job as the parent to help our athlete set their goals and expectations and then discuss as a family how the athlete’s goals/expectations match up with those of the parents.
 Once we have the goals, we as a parent can push our child to meet his specific goals when they need the extra support.

 Players receive training in a sport.
 Coaches receive training in a sport.
 Parents most of the time do not.
 We as parents need training in how to nurture our young athletes to develop a high-performing mindset and ensure a life long love of the game.

 What do you struggle with the most parenting youth in sports?